-Ann Fam Med 2021;19:527-531. https://doi.org/10.1370/afm.2730.
+Ann Fam Med 2021;19:Online. https://doi.org/10.1370/afm.2730.

 Annals "Online First" article.
+Accepted for publication in a later issue.

-INTRODUCTION The COVID-19 Pandemic is a Critical Reminder of the Importance of Vaccination1
+INTRODUCTION

-To help end the COVID-19 pandemic, individuals across the United States, from government officials to frontline workers, are engaged in a tireless effort to ensure Americans have access to and are vaccinated against COVID-19.2 Ending the pandemic is mission critical; however, it is also essential to build back stronger by developing and implementing measures to recover from subsequent public health consequences of the pandemic.
+The COVID-19 Pandemic is a Critical Reminder of the Importance of Vaccination o help end the COVID-19 pandemic, individuals across the United States, from government officials to frontline workers, are engaged in a tireless effort to ensure Americans have access to and are vaccinated against COVID-19.
+Ending the pandemic is mission critical; however, it is also essential to build back stronger by developing and implementing measures to recover from subsequent public health consequences of the pandemic.

-One such consequence is the severe disruption to routine vaccination services, resulting in considerable deficits in vaccination rates across all age groups.^{1,3,4} Vaccination is a global health and development success story.4 In the United States alone, routine childhood vaccination has been estimated to prevent approximately 42,000 deaths and 20 million cases of disease, averting an estimated \$76 billion in total societal costs-in a single birth cohort alone.5
+One such consequence is the severe disruption to routine vaccination services, resulting in considerable deficits in vaccination rates across all age groups.
+Vaccination is a global health and development success story.
+In the United States alone, routine childhood vaccination has been estimated to prevent approximately 42,000 deaths and 20 million cases of disease, averting an estimated \$76 billion in total societal costs-in a single birth cohort alone.